 Both spaying and neutering are surgical procedures that prevent an animal from reproducing.
 Spaying is performed on female animals and typically involves surgically removing the uterus and ovaries.
 Some spaying procedures remove only the ovaries, especially when surgery is done laparoscopically.
 Neutering is done for male animals and involves removing the testicles.

-We utilize advanced pain management protocols for every surgery we do, including spaying and neutering.
-We also do our utmost to give your pet as pleasant an experience as possible via low-stress handling and antianxiety medications.
-The last thing we want is for your pet to have a scary experience the first time he or she stays at the hospital, since this will make every subsequent visit more stressful.
+Our veterinarians utilize advanced pain management protocols for every surgery we do, including spaying and neutering.
+We also do our utmost to give your pet as pleasant an experience as possible via low-stress handling and anti-anxiety medications.
+The last thing we want is for your pet to have a scary experience the first time he or she stays at the animal hospital, since this will make every subsequent visit more stressful.

 We will talk with you before your pet's procedure about options such as ECG screening and use of the surgery laser during surgery and our therapy laser afterwards.
 All patients have pre-anesthetic blood testing and go home on pain medication.
 For cat and dog spays, dog neuters and cat declaw surgeries we will need you to pick up pain medication to start beforehand.
 "Preemptive pain management," where pain is stopped even before it starts, is more effective than waiting until after surgery.
 We also use local anesthetics for every procedure, which helps greatly to make incisions more comfortable and reduces licking and chewing at the surgery site.